bitcoin-crazy/another-plasma6-coin/README.md

 * `Show Coin Name` and `Show Pair`: only one of these can be selected, but both can be unselected.
 * `Decimal Places` is for fractional numbers.
 * `Text Color` allows the user to choose a color for the price.
 If empty, the default theme color will be shown.
 It is possible to use a color name (like `yellow`, `yellowgreen`) or a hex color code (like `#00ff00` or `#00FF00`).
 The character "`#`" is mandatory for hex colors.
 There is a color name table available [here](https://doc.qt.io/qt-6/qml-color.html#svg-color-reference).
 To choose a hex color, use the KColorChooser program, available on KDE Plasma 6.
+* `Time Refresh` sets the time in minutes to auto-refresh the price.
+This is a value between 1 and 60.
+* `Blink Refresh` defines if the price will blink when refreshing (automatically or via click).

 ## Hacking the source code